test-bench/website/user-guide/fixtures.md

 end
 ```

-If the fixture class implements a method named `build`, that method will be used to construct an instance rather than the initializer, leaving the developer the freedom to either implement the `initialize` method or not, or implement it whatever is preferred.
+If the fixture class implements a method named `build`, that method will be used to construct an instance rather than the initializer, leaving the developer the freedom to either implement the `initialize` method or not.

 ## Implementing Fixtures